-The Flash clock controls operation of the Flash interface.
+Flash Clock - clkFLASH The Flash clock controls operation of the Flash interface.
 The Flash clock is usually active simultaneously with the CPU clock.

-Asynchronous Timer Clock - clk{ASY}

-The Asynchronous Timer clock allows the Asynchronous Timer/Counter to be clocked directly from an external 32 kHz clock crystal.
+- Asynchronous Timer Clock - clkASY The Asynchronous Timer clock allows the Asynchronous Timer/Counter to be clocked directly from an external 32 kHz clock crystal.
 The dedicated clock domain allows using this Timer/Counter as a real-time counter even when the device is in sleep mode.

-ADC Clock - clk{ADC}

-The ADC is provided with a dedicated clock domain.
+The Asynchronous Timer/Counter uses the same XTAL pins as the CPU main clock but requires a CPU main clock frequency of more than four times the Oscillator frequency.
+Thus, asynchronous operation is only available while the chip is clocked on the Internal Oscillator. - ADC Clock clkADC The ADC is provided with a dedicated clock domain.
 This allows halting the CPU and I/O clocks in order to reduce noise generated by digital circuitry.
-This gives more accurate ADC conversion results.

-Clock Sources

-The device has the following clock source options, selectable by Flash fuse bits as shown below.
+This gives more accurate ADC conversion results. - Clock Sources The device has the following clock source options, selectable by Flash Fuse Bits as shown below.
 The clock from the selected source is input to the AVR clock generator, and routed to the appropriate modules.

-Table 6.
-Device Clocking Options Select
+Table 2.
+Device Clocking Options Select(1)

-Device Clocking Option CKSEL30 (1)
+Device Clocking Option CKSEL30

 External Crystal/Ceramic Resonator 1111 - 1010

 External Low-frequency Crystal 1001

 External RC Oscillator 1000 - 0101

 Calibrated Internal RC Oscillator 0100 - 0001

 External Clock 0000